 During June and early July, a high-amplitude MJO event was observed, constructively interfering with the El Niño signal in early July.
 From July through early October, a generally stationary pattern, reflective of El Niño conditions, was observed.
-During late October, there was an eastward shift in the pattern associated with subseasonal activity followed by evidence of equatorial Rossby and Kelvin wave activity impacting the central Pacific.
+During late October, there was an eastward shift in the pattern associated with subseasonal activity.
 Renewed MJO activity was observed during December and early January, yielding a robust signal in the upper levels.
+Recently, the MJO signal and the El Nino signal have constructively interfered.